 Linen is known to be the world’s strongest natural fiber.
 It is so durable that it’s even used in paper money to increase its strength.
 Linen is one of the few fibers that are stronger wet than dry.
 However, because linen fibers have a very low elasticity, the fabric eventually breaks if it is folded and ironed at the same place repeatedly over time.

 Natural fibers love water.
 Linen is thought of as nature’s wicking fiber.
 It can gain up to 20% moisture before it will first begin to feel damp.
-Cotton can absorb more than 25% its weight in water.
+Cotton will absorb more than 25% its weight in water.
 The affinity of cotton and linen to moisture is one reason why natural fibers are most comfortable to wear in summers.

 Linen should not be dried too much by tumble drying, and it is much easier to iron when damp.
 Linen wrinkles very easily, and requires ironing often, in order to maintain perfect smoothness.
 Nevertheless, the tendency to wrinkle is often considered part of linen's particular charm, and many modern linen garments are designed to be air-dried on a good clothes hanger and worn without the necessity of ironing.
 Linen is relatively easy to take care of, since it resists dirt and stains, has no lint or pilling tendency, and can be dry-cleaned, machine-washed or steamed.
 It can withstand high temperatures, and has only moderate initial shrinkage.

 Ancient Egyptians used linen for its natural ability to help repel microorganisms.
 Linen has been known to be tolerable for those with allergies and to soothe skin conditions.
 It has the natural ability to prevent bacterial growth.